 If the shuttles aren’t running, it’s a pleasant ~2-mile hike (one way) along with Washburn Trail from the parking area at the Welcome Center to the Arrival Area at the Lower Grove.

 Bicycles are also allowed on the Mariposa Grove Road between the Welcome Plaza (near the South Entrance) and the Grizzly Giant when the road is open.
 Bikes aren’t allowed anywhere else in the grove, however, so bring along some locks and plan to leave them at the Arrival Area.

-Horseback: You can also ride into the grove on horseback.
-Yosemite Trails leads a guide horseback tour from their stables just outside the southern boundary of the park into the Mariposa Grove.
+You can also ride into the grove on horseback.
+Yosemite Trails leads a guided horseback tour from their stables just outside the southern boundary of the park into the Mariposa Grove.
 Horses are allowed only on the Perimeter Trail, and not anywhere else within the grove.

 Download a Mariposa Grove map here.

-The one-mile trail from the shuttle stop to Grizzly Giant and the California Tunnel Tree makes a great trip for families with children, or up the distance and hike through the Upper Grove and out to Wawona Point Vista.
+The one-mile trail from the shuttle stop at the lower grove to the Grizzly Giant and the California Tunnel Tree makes a great trip for families with children.
+If you’re eager to see more, increase the distance and hike through the Upper Grove and out to Wawona Point Vista.

-In winter, the Visitors Center closes and the grove offers no formal services, but visitors can park at the start of the Mariposa Grove Road and cross country ski or snowshoe in to see the giant sequoias.
+In winter, the visitors center at the Mariposa Grove Welcome Plaza closes and the sequoia grove offers no formal services.
+However, you can park at the start of the Mariposa Grove Road and cross country ski or snowshoe in to see the giant sequoias.
 Snowshoers will love the Washburn Trail which winds through the forest, but especially once a snowshoe track is established, cross country skiers might find that trail too narrow and winding and could prefer to ski up the Mariposa Grove Road instead.